Posted on

 What do you do for fun?

 The best part of life is with the family.
-Hunting, camping, fishing, out on the farm for adventures.
+Hunting, camping, fishing, and out on the farm for adventures.
 If the kids are loving it, I’m sold.
-Sneaking in the pub on the way home is not too bad either.
+Sneaking into the pub on the way home is not too bad either.